-Stock futures drop on disappointing earnings, trade tensions
+Wall Street to open lower as earnings disappoint, tariff row escalates

 Concerns about the impact of tariffs have been rising among manufacturers in every one of the Federal Reserve’s 12 districts, a central bank report released on Wednesday showed.

+However, White House trade adviser Peter Navarro on CNBC downplayed tariff-related concerns saying President Trump’s trade strategy with China, which includes levying new tariffs, is not as disruptive as many describe.

-Shares of AmEx (AXP.N) fell 2.7 percent in thin premarket trading after the credit card company said expenses rose due to higher spending on its rewards program.
+On the earnings front, shares of AmEx (AXP.N) fell 3.2 percent in premarket trading after the credit card company said expenses rose due to higher spending on its rewards program.

-So far, earnings at S&P 500 companies have mostly been encouraging.
+Overall earnings at S&P 500 companies however continues to be encouraging.
 Of the 48 companies that have reported, 87.5 percent have topped analysts’ expectations, according to Thomson Reuters I/B/E/S.

 Solid earnings from major financial and industrial companies on Wednesday sent the benchmark index to its highest in more than five months, while the Dow Jones Industrial Average climbed for a fifth session.